zio/zio/docs/reference/di/examples.md

 title: "Examples"
 ---

-## An Example of a ZIO Application with a Simple Dependency
+## An Example of a ZIO Application with a Simple Config Service

 This application demonstrates a ZIO program with a single dependency on a simple `AppConfig`: